Trader Joe’s New Rocklin Store Set To Open Next Friday

 ROCKLIN (CBS13) — Trader Joe’s newest location is set to open in a week.

-The new 10,200 square-foot store will be located along Rocklin Commons Drive, just off of Interstate 80, in Rocklin.READ MORE: Child Tax Credit: October Payments Hitting Parents' Bank Accounts
+The new 10,200 square-foot store will be located along Rocklin Commons Drive, just off of Interstate 80, in Rocklin.READ MORE: Statewide School Walkout In The Works Over Gov. Newsom's Vaccine Mandate

-It will be the first new Trader Joe’s store to open in the Sacramento metro area in over 10 years, the company says.READ MORE: North Auburn Burglary Suspect Arrested After Getting Locked In Victims’ Vehicle
+It will be the first new Trader Joe’s store to open in the Sacramento metro area in over 10 years, the company says.READ MORE: Pilot, Pregnant Wife And Young Nephews Survive Plane Crash In Wilton

 Like all Trader Joe’s locations, colorful artwork inspired by local landmarks will adorn the store.
-Works representing Rocklin Station, Sierra College, Quarry Park and other areas will be featured.MORE NEWS: Controversial NLDS Game 5 Checked Swing Call Will Linger Among Giants Fans For Generations
+Works representing Rocklin Station, Sierra College, Quarry Park and other areas will be featured.MORE NEWS: Inmates Credited With Saving Folsom Prison Guard Who Suffered Heart Attack

 A ribbon-cutting ceremony is scheduled for Oct.
 22 at 8 a.m.